 The team has faced several problems due to the long COVID break, and the several changes in the composition of the Consortium that has resulted in a re-consideration of the overall project objectives.
 In particular, the team focused on delivering an integrated approach that can help organization in the healthcare sector to analyse their cybersecurity posture, apply a model-based approach to the training program definition, and execute them in a realistic environment as the open source KYPO platform.
 This has seen a shifting of the work to the definition of the approach and the general models, instead on focusing on the generation of several training programmes and CRSA/CRST models has planned in the DoA.
 However, despite the different effort allocation within the objectives, the overall results have been considered satisfying in the validation since the approach offered can be extended and applied in different contexts and basing on several reference architectures.

-The validation, being applied in two healthcare companies, has been influenced also by the overall working commitments of the trainees, that, in the particular Greece situation, are characterized of high working loads.
-The test has been administered to the maximum possible audience we could summon in the pilots, trying to optimizing the required introduction organizing an open seminar, followed by training sessions.
+The validation, being applied in two healthcare organizations, has been influenced also by the overall working commitments of the trainees, that, in the particular Greece situation, are characterized of high working loads.
+The test has been administered to the maximum possible audience we could summon in the pilots, trying to optimize the required introduction organizing an open seminar, followed by training sessions.

 Objective 1